snikolenko-flo/module3_part2_dynamo_db/README.md

 - api - Code of the features or CRUD operations of entities
   - feature_name - Code of one feature or CRUD operations of one entity.
 It should cover the area of one responsibility.
 For example, Media Info feature, CRUD operations (create, remove, update, delete) for user entity
-    - handler.ts - This is a handler file.
+    - old_handler.ts - This is a handler file.
 It should contain Lambda functions for one feature.
 For example, Media Info feature or CRUD operations for the user entity.
     - feature_name.manager.ts - It's the feature manager.
 Its methods should implement some feature's functionality
     - feature_name.service.ts - It's the feature service.
 Its methods should implement one of the main steps of some